tisztamo/Junior/README.md

 Your contributions make a difference!
 At Junior, we value the collaboration of the community.
 Your role as a contributor is to monitor the development, provide detailed prompts, and thoroughly review the generated outcomes.

 For support, please create an issue in the GitHub repository.

-**Note:** For meaningful results, it's recommended to use the GPT-4 model or a more recent version.